gabriel-sr151/cylindrical-sym-CF/README.md

 # cylindrical-sym-CF

- Mathematica notebooks for Cooper-Frye particlization of massless/ultrarrelativistic particles
+This repository contains Mathematica notebooks for Cooper-Frye particlization of massless ultrarrelativistic particles from ideal hydrodynamic configurations.
+Cylindrical and longitudinal boost-invariance symmetries are assumed.

+## Acknowledgements